 SANCTUARY is a cellulose insulation product that creates a thermal blanket around a home, providing an R-value of 3.7 per inch and reducing a home’s heating and cooling costs by up to 25 percent.

 Steve Gerber, vice president of Research & Development at Greenfiber, notes that SANCTUARY was designed specifically to fit the needs of builders and contractors.
 “It’s a higher grade cellulose for a cleaner application that is versatile and easy to use.
 It is the first all-in-one cellulose product that can be dense-packed or loose-filled and spray-applied,” he says.

 The ReVISION Austin House team specified SANCTUARY by Greenfiber insulation in the attic (R-38) to replace aging insulation, which had blown out of place by wind from the vents.
 In addition, the team is installing the product in select interior walls to provide sound attenuation.
 The home’s redesigned floor plan, by Chris Cernoch of Studio C² Architecture + Planning, shows the interior placement (yellow lines).
-“Sound attenuating insulation will be located in the pantry (which also has the dog crates) and the bedroom that Tiana and Shannon plan to use for podcasting,” Cernoch says.
+“Sound attenuating insulation will be located in the pantry (which also has the dog crates) and the bedroom that Tiana plans to use for podcasting,” Cernoch says.

 Optimum Safety, Inner Zen

 Reducing unwanted indoor and outdoor noise creates a meditative and safe space inside the home.
 SANCTUARY creates a barrier that is capable of reducing sound power by up to 60 percent.